 - Gently pull the tab down about a 1/4-inch or until a click is heard.

-- The door may be opened.
+- The door can then be opened.

 Whirlpool Duet Dryer Will Not Start